 Why this list matters

-The average American consumes 77 grams of added sugar daily — more than triple the recommended limit.
-Much of this comes not from obvious sweets, but from processed foods we consider "normal" or even "healthy."
+Here's a number that might surprise you: the average person consumes 77 grams of added sugar daily — more than triple the recommended limit.
+And most of it doesn't come from candy or soda.

 Daily added sugar limits (AHA recommendations)